-Fun compound interest activities and compound interest games to help with how to explain compound interest to a child as well as help make your kids WANT to save their money.
+Fun compound interest activities and compound interest games to help with how to explain compound interest to a child.

 Compound interest − a phenomenon that you want to get cozy with − can be a difficult thing for your child to get.